epotli

 What to skip

 Apps that promise to "teach the entire Class 1 and Class 2 curriculum" in one product.
 Curriculum coverage is the school's job.
 Your job at home is to give the kid daily reps in the operations they are already learning, in a form they will actually open.
-Two browser games that take five minutes are more useful than a single app that takes 30 minutes and gets opened twice a month.
+One browser game that takes five minutes is more useful than a single app that takes 30 minutes and gets opened twice a month.

 Related reads